 Philips offered various implementations of the CD-i.
-The first iterations were more like traditional video recorders of the 90’s such as the CD-i 205 and the more common CD-i 210 and CD-i 220.
-Later, also portable models where introduced like the CD-i 350, 360 and 370.
+The first iterations were more like traditional video recorders of the 90s such as the CD-i 205 and the more common CD-i 210 and CD-i 220.
+Later, portable models were also introduced, like the CD-i 350, 360 and 370.
 At the end of the CD-i’s life cycle, Philips altered the form factor of its consoles and introduced the CD-i 450.
-This system looked more like a traditional game console and that was intentional, because of all the CD-i software, the games sold the by far the best.
+This system looked more like a traditional game console and that was intentional, because of all the CD-i software, the games sold by far the best.

-Although the FW380i has a CD-i player, it is primarily a full fledged mini hi-fi system.
+Although the FW380i has a CD-i player, it is primarily a full-fledged mini hi-fi system.
 The device therefore has an AM/FM radio tuner, two cassette desks and various options to adjust the settings for different music types and bass.

 |CDI mini hifi system

 |Year of introduction

 |240mm x 310mm x 300mm

 |200m x 310mm x 240mm

 |Philips SCC68070 15,5 Mhz.

 -Video output (CVBS)